WaltSias/css-project-jan-2024/README.md

 ## About

-This is a website about..
+This is a website about Pasta

 It will contain a variety of HTML tags and CSS rules.